h8d13/Vase/.github/docs/hard_ware.md

 LTS more stable version.
 (6.12.x)

 For example when you build nvidia drivers they are built against your current kernel-headers making this just as important as the drivers selection part.

+Another example is network cards that might need LTS or latest (e.g. Realtek drivers) Why is why I recommend trying to trace through your hardware from model or pieces.

 ---